 Hi friends!
 Someone asked me the other day what our next adventure was going to be, and it stopped me in my tracks.
 Even now; after quitting our corporate jobs, selling almost everything we owned, moving and living in Costa Rica, and most recently hiking the Appalachian Trail; it still knocks me off guard to think that people believe me to be adventurous.

-Case in point, we just spent 6 months hiking 2,189.8 miles, through 14 states, carrying everything we needed on our back.
+Case in point, when we thru-hiked the Appalachian Trail, we spent 6 months living in the woods and hiking 2,189.8 miles, through 14 states, carrying everything we needed on our back.
 There is no way we would have considered such a quest during our working life.
 There wasn’t the time, or the energy, or the ambition.
 Plus we thought we needed a bunch of stuff, you know, that proved we had realized the “American Dream.”
 I tell the story of our escape from corporate America to a different way of life in my book Costa Rica Chica – Retiring Early, Simplifying my Life, & Realizing that Less is Best.

 Is Costa Rica for you?
 Costa Rica is a magical country.
 It is a perfect fit for some and a not so great fit for others.
 It’s not as inexpensive as it used to be, where is?
 Getting anything done, especially if it involves the government, can be slow and frustrating (like in the US).
 There are natural phenomena that must be taken into consideration: a volcano burping smoke can shut down the airport … for days.
 Earthquakes can be strong enough to cause damage and injury, and rainy season can bring mudslides and cause flooding.
 So, if these negative things will make your life miserable, don’t move to Costa Rica.
 If, on the other hand, you can look past the negatives and value cultural differences, unparalleled natural beauty and wildlife, and want an adventure, then Costa Rica could be an excellent choice.
 Go visit for a couple of months, don’t do tourist things, treat the time as if you want to live there and are not on a vacation, then see how you feel about a move.